Ontario Science Centre: Plaza

 Lotic Meander by Stacy Levy is an outdoor installation in polished and blasted granite and cast glass set into the solar terrace of the Ontario Science Centre.
-The work depicts the patterns of water as it moves through a stream bed.
-In 2007, the Ontario Science Centre unveiled the Teluscape Exploration Plaza, providing several interactive exhibits adjacent to the science centre's exterior main entrance.
+The work depicts the patterns of water as it moves through a streambed.
+In 2007, the Ontario Science Centre opened the Teluscape Exploration Plaza, which featured several interactive exhibits adjacent to the science centre's exterior main entrance and is named after telecom company Telus.